AndySharp44s/AutoPwn/README.md

 ## Dependencies

 They should be installed automatically.
-If you dont have metasploit and nmap installed you should install it.
+If you dont have metasploit installed you should install it.

 ## Credits